JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 ### Step 2: Running the Prediction Pipeline

 The main functionality of the project is executed through the `StockPredictorPipeline` class.
-You have the option to either run the prediction model to identify potential buy/sell signals or perform backtesting to evaluate the trading strategy's profitability.
+You have either option (or both) to run the prediction model to identify potential buy/sell signals or perform backtesting to evaluate the trading strategy's profitability.

 #### Running the Prediction Model